youssefescobar/youssefescobar/README.md

 </p>

 ## 🧠 About Me
-🎓 CS Student at Ahram Canadian University (ACU)
 💻 I build APIs, design networks, and occasionally argue with my code
-🧪 Currently mixing backend, data analysis, and a little AI
+🧪 Currently mixing backend, data analysis, and AI
 🌍 Based in Egypt
 ☕️ Survives on toktok beeps and rat irls playlist